mhaidarhanif/rewinds-legacy/README.md

 ![tailwindcss v3](https://img.shields.io/badge/tailwindcss-v3-0F172A?logo=tailwindcss&style=flat&labelColor=38bdf8&logoColor=ffffff)

 Rewinds is a Remix starter kit with Tailwind CSS v3 family of libraries and the TypeScript ecosystem.

 This is an example demo to combine the best Tailwind-related ecosystem such as [Tailwind CSS](https://tailwindcss.com), [Headless UI](https://headlessui.dev), [Radix UI](https://radix-ui.com) + [`tailwindcss-radix`](https://tailwindcss-radix.vercel.app), [Reach UI](https://reach.tech), [Vechai UI](https://vechaiui.com), and more.
-For recommended and alternative stack selections, they are mostly listed and detailed in [the Catamyst Stack](https://a.catamyst.com/stack) documentation.
+Therefore this repo is kind of over-engineered to have high flexibility and cover a lot of use cases for different projects/products.

 Check out the repo and visit the live demo: